Over 30 Years of Experience

 In addition to regulatory inspections, we host quality assurance and compliance inspections throughout the year for clients in the pharmaceutical, chemical, petrochemical, agrichemical, and cosmetic industries as well as various trade organizations.

-Our Biostorage Facility Network is comprised of biostorage facilities for the preservation of a wide range of research and manufacturing materials that require qualified storage environments that include but are not limited to: +21°C Controlled Room Temperature, +4°C Refrigerated, -20°C Frozen, -80°C Ultra-Low, and less than -136°C Vapor Phase Liquid Nitrogen.
+Our Biostorage Facility Network is comprised of biostorage facilities for the preservation of a wide range of research and manufacturing materials that require qualified storage environments that include but are not limited to: +21°C Controlled Room Temperature, +4°C Refrigerated, -20°C Frozen, -80°C Ultra-Low and -196°Cryogenic Liquid Nitrogen storage.
 For paper and other data, stored on physical electronic media, EPL also provides humidity controlled environments to optimize long-term preservation.
 These storage environments are monitored by a validated environmental monitoring system and supported by dedicated Facility Management, Quality Assurance and Emergency Response teams.

 EPL utilizes specialized equipment that is approved and/or qualified for use throughout the execution of its established Standard Operating Procedures.
 Examples of this equipment include but are not limited to: facility security equipment to maintain restricted access, emergency backup equipment, emergency power generators, fire detection and suppression systems, validated systems for material management and environmental monitoring, specialized material handling and testing equipment and mirrored computer servers to ensure the secure long-term preservation of our clients consolidated research and manufacturing material.